-On 14 April 2016, the Company's Shareholders' Meeting resolved to increase the share capital by payment, in one or more tranches, for a maximum nominal amount 3,000,000 euros, with the issue of a maximum of 2,000,000 ordinary shares with a par value of 1.50 euros each, with the same characteristics as the ordinary shares in circulation at the date of issue, excluding pre-emption rights pursuant to Art.
+On 14 April 2016, the Shareholders' Meeting resolved to increase the share capital by payment, in one or more tranches, for a maximum nominal amount €3,000,000, with the issue of a maximum of 2,000,000 ordinary shares with a par value of €1.50 each, with the same characteristics as the ordinary shares in circulation at the date of issue, excluding pre-emption rights pursuant to Art.
 2441, paragraphs 4, second subparagraph, 6 and 8 of the Civil Code, Art.
 158 of the TUF and Art.
-5-bis, paragraph 3 of the Articles of Association.
+5-bis, para.
+3 of the Articles of Association.
 The share capital increase was for an equity based incentive plan called the "2016-2022 Stock Options Plan", for the Company's Chief Executive Officer and a limited number of managers and key resources of De' Longhi and the other companies in the Group, to be implemented with a scrip issue of stock options to the beneficiaries.
-For details on the plan, please refer to the Information Document and Remuneration Report, both published on the website www.delonghigroup.com, "Governance" - "Corporate Bodies" - "Shareholders' Meeting 2016".
+For details on the plan, please refer to the Information Document, drafted pursuant to Art.
+84-bis of the Issuers' Regulation, and Remuneration Report, both published on the website www.delonghigroup.com, "Governance" - "Corporate Bodies" - "Shareholders' Meeting 2016".